The Christmas That Almost Wasn't: Streaming

 The Christmas That Almost Wasn't was made available for streaming through Netflix, Amazon Video, and Peacock.

 References in other media

 In The Simpsons episode "Skinner's Sense of Snow" (2000), Principal Seymour Skinner shows a film called The Christmas That Almost Wasn't, But Then Was.

-This film was riffed in the 11th season of Mystery Science Theater 3000.
+The film was riffed in 2017 on the 11th season of Mystery Science Theater 3000.